Understand harmful narratives

 Begin with the guide if you want to recognize how repeated stories, labels, and assumptions can reduce empathy across communities.

-Read the guide →Use this reflection tool when you want a simple way to slow down, examine assumptions, and return to dignity-centered communication.
+Open the kit →Use this reflection tool when you want a simple way to slow down, examine assumptions, and return to dignity-centered communication.

 Use the tool →Use the checklist when a post, headline, image, or video creates a strong emotional reaction and needs a slower review.